 A key finding is the superior performance of \gls{gl:dirpa} across broader parent classes, particularly in F1-scores.
 This also underscores the improved system robustness achieved by incorporating Dirichlet priors.
 Even in cases where the model fails to distinguish between fine-grained crop types---leading to lower fine-grained F1-scores---, it almost consistently better identifies the parent land cover category.
 The higher kappa scores and overall accuracies at the fine-grained level, paired with superior parent-level F1-scores, suggest that the system's errors are often restricted to closely related sub-classes within the same correct parent category, rather than being total classification failures.
-This indicates that \gls{gl:dirpa} in addition acts as a hierarchical stabilizer, not just a class-specific one.
-However, in contrast to the performance gains for fine-grained classification, when evaluated on \gls{gl:hcat} level \num{3}, \gls{gl:dirpa} most often exhibits the highest performance gains in F1 with an increasing number of shots.
+Importantly, this emerges without any explicit use of the dataset's label hierarchy during training, since \gls{gl:dirpa} operates purely at the most granular class level.
+The evaluation across additional class granularities was conducted post hoc, as explained in \cref{sec:results}, and serves solely as an additional evaluation.
+This indicates that \gls{gl:dirpa} additionally acts as a hierarchical stabilizer, not just a class-specific one, a promising but secondary finding that provides direction for future research.
+In contrast to the performance gains for fine-grained classification, when evaluated on \gls{gl:hcat} level \num{3}, \gls{gl:dirpa} most often exhibits the highest performance gains in F1 with an increasing number of shots.
 This disparity in F1-score gains across different hierarchical levels reveals that \gls{gl:dirpa}'s regularization mechanism adapts to data availability.
 In very low-shot scenarios, it mitigates catastrophic misclassifications between unrelated land-cover types.
 As $k$ increases and class features become better defined, it transitions from providing structural stability to refining class boundaries.
 This enhances the separation between closely related crop types, thus leading to higher gains in fine-grained F1-scores.